 - Painful ejaculation

-Your urinary and sexual health are essential to your well-being.
-If you are experiencing any of the above symptoms, contact your health care provider.
+Your urinary and sexual health is essential to your well-being.
+If you are experiencing any of the above symptoms, contact your healthcare provider.